SAML v2 & Tableau Cloud

 Finally, you'll need a FusionAuth user that you will use to sign into Tableau.
 You can use an existing user or create a new user for this purpose.

 Now, log in to your FusionAuth instance to create a new application.
-Navigate to Applications and click the button and give it a meaningful name (e.g. Tableau).
+In your FusionAuth dashboard, navigate to Applications in the sidebar, then click the button in the top right and give it a meaningful name such as Tableau.
+Select the tenant you want to use from the Tenant dropdown.

 Create an Application.